 Discovering How to Plant Garlic

-I should also mention, since I am new to growing garlic, I simply planted organic garlic cloves I purchased from the store.
+I simply planted organic garlic cloves I purchased from the store.
 Some gardeners say only to use garlic sold for the purpose of growing.
 I feel like gardeners should explore and find what works best for them!

 I’m gardening with reckless abandon, what can I say?!
 I guess time will tell how this works out, but if it makes you feel better, you can buy special garlic for planting.